bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/02-Challenge/README.md

 You are required to submit the following for review:

-* The URL of the deployed application
+* The URL of the deployed application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.